 Mr. Scott has been the Chair and Chief Executive Officer of StorageVault Canada Inc. since 2015.
-Mr. Scott is currently a director of Park Lawn Corporation (TSX: PLC).
 Mr. Scott is a Principal and Chief Executive Officer of the Access Group of Companies focusing on the ownership, acquisition and development of storage, industrial, multi-residential and commercial real estate in Canada.
 Mr. Scott is also a Director and Treasurer of the Canadian Self Storage Association.